alastor0325/blog/_posts/2020-12-27-life-as-an-engineer-at-mozilla-(ii).md

 ![about:support]({{site.baseurl}}/assets/img/uploads/Life_Mozilla_II/about_support.png)
 <figcaption><sub><sup>`about:support` page</sup></sub></figcaption>

 If an issue is performance facing, such like video or audio stuttering, then we will usually ask them to enable Firefox [profiler](https://profiler.firefox.com/) that allows users to do a real-time profiling on multiple processes and threads.
-By adding labels and markers in our code, profiler is able to know the callstack and what component those function calls belong to.
+By adding labels and markers in our code, the profiler is able to know the callstack and what component those function calls belong to.
 In the profiler setting, you can use the default preset or customize a setting to profile the threads you want to investigate.

 ![Firefox Profiler]({{site.baseurl}}/assets/img/uploads/Life_Mozilla_II/profiler.jpeg)
 <figcaption><sub><sup>Firefox Profiler</sup></sub></figcaption>